Gerard T. Indelicato: Education career

 After college, Indelicato worked as an elementary school teacher, assistant principal, and community education director in Brockton, Massachusetts.
 He then attended the University of Connecticut, where he earned his doctorate in education management.

 In 1977, Indelicato began working at the Massachusetts Department of Education as director of the bureau of community education and adult services.
 In 1981 he became the dean of undergraduate studies at Worcester State College.
 During the 1982 gubernatorial election, Indelicato served as Michael Dukakis' campaign adviser and liaison with education groups.
 In February 1983, Dukakis appointed Indelicato to the cabinet-level position of education adviser (The Secretary of Education's position was abolished in 1980).
 During his tenure in the Dukakis administration, Indelicato helped gain passage of a school reform bill and led the governor's fight against the chancellor of the state's Board of Regents of Higher Education, James Collins.
 In 1986, he shoved state representative Christopher Hodgkins during a dispute over a political appointment.

 In July 1986, Indelicato was appointed president of Bridgewater State College.
 He was formally sworn into office by Dukakis on May 3, 1987.
 After taking office, Indelicato raised the school's admission standards and raised funds to improve the library and campus grounds.
 He also demoted the school's athletic director for minor NCAA rules infractions and publicly berated and demoted Coach Mazzaferro, whom he had played for when he was a student.
 Mazzaferro was reinstated in 1988 following Indelicato's resignation.

 Indelicato was forced to resign December 7, 1987 after the school's board of trustees discovered that he had forged their signatures on a deed transferring land from the school's foundation to him.

 Criminal convictions

 On December 18, 1987, Indelicato was indicted on mail and wire fraud, filing false tax returns, and lying to a federal grand jury.
-According to the indictment, when Indelicato received inflated rent money and renovation bills from an adult education center that received government funds when he ran the state adult education program.
+According to the indictment, Indelicato had received inflated rent money and renovation bills from an adult education center that received government funds when he ran the state adult education program.
 He also diverted $40,000 earmarked to the center to Administrative Associates, a consulting group he created with his doctoral adviser.
 Indelicato then failed to report this money on his federal income tax returns.
 On April 21, 1988 he pleaded guilty to conspiracy, mail fraud, perjury, and two counts of making false statements on his tax returns.
 He began serving a 30 month prison sentence on August 5, 1988.